DrWhoCares/imgdanke/README.md

 - [-contrast-stretch](#-contrast-stretch) is just `(cs)`
 - [-auto-level](#-auto-level) is just `(al)`
 ##### Filename Tags Include pingo Settings
-If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, the value of the pingo options selected will be added to the final output filename(s).
+If checked, and [Should Add Tags To Filenames](#should-add-tags-to-filenames) is true, the value of the pingo options selected will be appended to the final output filename(s).
 Some of them have prepended values, or a static value, and are listed below:
 - [-pngpalette](#-pngpalette) is `pngpal` and the value, e.g. `(pngpal24)`
 - [-nodithering](#-nodithering) is just `(nodither)`